flare-foundation/docs/docs/tech/flare-launch-process.md

     Part of the airdrop is expected to go to Exchange accounts, which will then distribute it to the users that originally claimed (the **intended recipients**).

 Flare will monitor how many of the airdrop tokens have reached the intended recipients, by following the Exchange's communication channels.

+FTSO data providers:

+* Can now deploy their own **validator** nodes.
+The guide to do so will be available.

+* Act as validators and their voting power [depends on their FTSO performance and stake](./validators.md).

 FTSO and validator rewards are enabled.
 Inflation is not burned anymore.